-“Just 66% of millennials firmly believe that the earth is round,” according to a study by YouGov in the U.S. How is this possible amongst the most highly educated generation ever, when data is bountiful, and everyone has free access to generative AI?
-If you ask ChatGPT, “Is the earth flat?” it straight up says “No” and thoroughly explains why.
+Just 66% of millennials firmly believe the Earth is round,” says a YouGov study in the U.S. How is this possible among the most educated generation, with so much data and free access to AI?
+If you ask ChatGPT, “Is the Earth flat?” it straight up says “No” and thoroughly explains why.

-You might blame this failure on a dumbing down of society as our minds wilt adrift an infinite stream of clickbait and Instagram Reels.
+You might blame this failure on a dumbing down of society as our minds wilt adrift in an infinite stream of clickbait and Instagram Reels.
 But the root cause of this flawed judgment about the world is a flawed thought process.
 We all use mental shortcuts like trusting or distrusting particular sources.
 Without these shortcuts, we’d go loopy from having to dissect every claim we encounter painstakingly.

 Critical thinking also turbocharges your personal and professional growth.
 A 2019 survey asking HR Leaders about skills gaps ranked critical thinking as the leading “missing skill” in the U.S. workforce.
 Meanwhile, big data and AI are spinning up new opportunities and threats at a mind-boggling pace.
 The world is changing fast.
 Critical thinking is the best compass we have for navigating these uncertain waters.
 Yet our education system and corporate training plans lag.
 The critical thinking gap continues to grow.
 However, I believe we can and must close this gap!
 I’ll draw on my experience as a data analyst and corporate trainer to explore the following:

-• What is critical thinking?
+- What is critical thinking?

-• Why critical thinking is the most vital skill in the age of data and AI.
+- Why critical thinking is the most vital skill in the age of data and AI.

-• How to make learning critical thinking a joy.
+- How to make learning critical thinking a joy.

 What is Critical Thinking?

-Critical thinking is the process of rigorously analyzing evidence to make better judgments and decisions.
-Sure, sometimes we can skip rigorous analysis and use shortcuts like following rules, copying others, or repeating what worked in the past.
+Critical thinking means analyzing evidence to make better decisions.
+However, we can sometimes take shortcuts.
+For example, we might follow rules, imitate others, or stick to past successes.
 But we’re increasingly confronted with new problems that our shortcuts don’t work on.
 These novel problems force us to gather and analyze new evidence.
 Easier said than done, right?
-Let’s break it down into four steps, called the 4As of critical thinking.
+Let’s break it down into four steps, called the 4 As of critical thinking.

 1. Ask Valuable Questions

-Jotting down every whacky question that pops into your head is a great way to rip into a new problem.
+Jotting down every wacky question that pops into your head is a great way to rip into a new problem.
 But we must pass each question through a filter and consider: If I already knew the answer, what would I do with it?
 How would the answer help me do something worthwhile?
 Once we’ve curated valuable questions, we can break big questions like “Why has our firm’s profit collapsed?” into smaller, more manageable questions like “Have our expenses increased?” and “Has our revenue fallen?”

 2. Assemble Evidence